AdamP1592/Network-Simulation/neuron_models/README.md

-# Network-Simulation
+# Neuron Models

-A simulated network of neurons with stimulation
+Models of neurons used for simulations.

 Neuron Model:
     |
     GATE: